pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

 -- 4.5  Upgrade, & old versions ------------------------------------o

-  Upgrading is as simple as replacing the previous version of 'htmLawed.php' (assuming it was not modified for customized features).
+  Upgrading is as simple as replacing the previous version of 'htmLawed.php', assuming the file was not modified for customized features.
 As htmLawed output is almost always used in static documents, upgrading should not affect old, finalized content.

     *Important*  The following upgrades may affect the functionality of a specific htmLawed installation:

-  (1) From version 1.1-1.1.10 to 1.1.11 (or later), if a 'hook_tag' function is in use: In version 1.1.11, elements in closing tags (and not just the opening tags) are also passed to the function.
+  (1) From version 1.1-1.1.10 to 1.1.11 or later, if a 'hook_tag' function is in use: In version 1.1.11 and later, elements in closing tags (and not just the opening tags) are also passed to the function.
 There are no attribute names/values to pass, so a 'hook_tag' function receives only the element name.
 The 'hook_tag' function therefore may have to be edited.
 See section:- #3.4.9.

+  (2) From version older than 1.2.beta to later, htmLawed was used as Kses replacement with Kses code in use: In version 1.2.beta or later, htmLawed no longer provides direct support for code that uses Kses functions (see section:- #2.6).

   Old versions of htmLawed may be available online.
 E.g., for version 1.0, check http://www.bioinformatics.org/phplabware/downloads/htmLawed1.zip, for 1.1.1, htmLawed111.zip, and for 1.1.10, htmLawed1110.zip.